Table of Contents

 We wore rain gear all day long though it actually stopped spitting the minute we got in the boat.
 Still, it was hypothermia-type weather and we wanted to stay warm.

-It’s 20 kilometres from Gold Springs to the turquoise-green coloured Coffin Bridge – named for Frank Coffin who came to the area with 200 head of cattle in 1902.
+It’s 20 km from Gold Springs to the turquoise-green coloured Coffin Bridge – named for Frank Coffin who came to the area with 200 head of cattle in 1902.

 On this section there are only a handful of places to pull out; around the bridge itself, it’s quite steep.
 Some people drive to Coffin Bridge to put in – as we discovered on arrival at Poverty Rock.

 A couple of the rapids in this section of the Milk River are Class II or Class III if the conditions are right (or wrong depending on how you like your rapids.)
-It took us about 90 minutes to get to Poverty Rock from the bridge.
+It took us about 90 minutes to get to Poverty Rock from Coffin Bridge.

 Once there we were met with the sight of about a dozen canoes.
 As we hadn’t seen a soul on the river we figured we’d have Poverty Rock to ourselves.
 No such luck – so we just humped our stuff away from the main group – and once again felt a sense of privacy.